 The portfolio tab is where you do the most important thing – tell Shrimpy what coins you like and want to include in your portfolio and at what percentages.
 You can include as many coins as you wish at allocations of your choosing.

-On the right side of portolio tab window is the box for setting up your rebalancing period – you can tell Shrimpy to do it on hourly, daily or weekly basis.
+On the right side of the portfolio tab is the box for setting up your rebalancing period – you can tell Shrimpy to rebalance on an hourly, daily, or weekly basis.
+You also have the option to use threshold rebalancing instead, where rebalances are triggered by market movements.

 You can always manually rebalance your portfolio from the dashboard tab any time you want.

-Social tab allows you to follow successful traders and see how well are their portfolios performing over time.
-If you upgrade to a premium Shrimpy account that costs only $8.99, you can copy the portfolio of top traders and even chat with them directly.
+The social tab allows you to follow successful traders and see how well their portfolios perform over time.
+If you upgrade to a Starter Shrimpy subscription that costs only $19 per month, you can copy the portfolio of top traders and even chat with them directly.
+Additionally, Shrimpy also allows you to charge your own fee for users who want to copy your trades.
+This can be in the form of a flat monthly fee, a performance fee, an AUM fee (assets under management), or all 3.

-This tab gives you overview of what Shrimpy did – how many times it rebalanced your portfolio and what coins did it sold or buy while doing so.
+This tab gives you an overview of what Shrimpy did – how many times it rebalanced your portfolio and what coins were sold and bought while doing so.

-This tab will show you how much money Shrimpy earned for you by displaying a simple comparison of hodling to rebalancing strategy in one screen with nice graphs.
+This tab will show you how much money Shrimpy could have earned for you by displaying a simple comparison of hodling to rebalancing strategy on one screen with nice graphs.

 Who is behind the tool?

-Shrimpy team is a compact crew of 7 people, handling the development, promotion and business side of the project.
+The team behind Shrimpy io is a relatively small crew of 14 people, handling the development, promotion, and business side of the project.
+They doubled their staffing in Q1 of 2021.

 - Michael McCarty – Co-founder, CEO.
 Michael was a software engineer at Samsung and Boeing.
 He started his career at NASA, where he was an Associate Research Scientist.